khawla-studies/Khawla-s-First-Webpage/README.md

 # Khawla-s-First-Webpage
-This is apage describing why i love chips.
+This is a page describing why i love chips.